jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/020-single-string.md

 The simplest way to start improvising a melody is to play up and down a single string.

-This also addresses a common complaint intermediate guitarists: that they don't know how to play up and down the fretboard, feeling stuck in position around scale patterns.
+This also addresses a common complaint of intermediate guitarists: not knowing how to play up and down the fretboard, feeling stuck in one position.

 ## The most logical place to begin